andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Sept 9 |
 Topic: Aesthetic Theory
 Reading for this day: Henri Lefebvre - On the Transformer, from <i>Critique of Everyday Life</i>
-Supplementary none
+Supplementary: none

 ____________________________________

 Sept 11 |
 Topic: Aesthetics and Ideology
 Reading for this day: Slavoj Zizek - section on antisemitism from <i>The Sublime Object of Ideology</i>
-Supplementary:Bill Livant - The Hole in Hegel's Bagel
+Supplementary: Bill Livant - The Hole in Hegel's Bagel

 ____________________________________